logo1

-momentcorp.com logo3
+momentcorp.com

 Tamron SP 90 AF f/2.8 72E Review

-Tamron SP 90 AF f/2.8 72E
+Tamron SP 90 AF f/2.8 72E Life Pixel Infrared Conversion

 Introduction

 The SP 90 72E, Was the first true 90mm 1:1 AF macro lens from Tamron, this popular lens has been upgraded 2 times, to the new AF 90mm f/2.8 DI SP.
 But this "old" lens still performs more then well enough.
-Good enough to compete against Nikons micro Nikkor's, which in itself says quite a bit, Since the micro Nikkor's, are said to be the sharpest of the nikon lenses (at least the MF ones).This lens features a focus clutch-mechanism, push/pull to enable disable AF.
+Good enough to compete against Nikons micro Nikkor's, which in itself says quite a bit, Since the micro Nikkor's, are said to be the sharpest of the Nikkor lenses (at least the MF ones).This lens features a focus clutch-mechanism, push/pull to enable/disable AF.
 The lens almost doubles its length when you reach 1:1 magnification, not uncommon for macro lenses.
-This lens also have a Focus limiter, to prevent to much AF hunting ( .28cm-0.40cm and 45 cm-3m(infinity).As you can see in the picture this lens have been banged up a bit, that has nothing to do with the build quality of the lens, but the crapness of lowepro`s backpacks.
+This lens also have a Focus limiter, to prevent to much AF hunting ( 0.28cm-0.40cm and 45 cm-3m(infinity).As you can see in the picture this lens have been banged up a bit, that has nothing to do with the build quality of the lens, but the crapness of lowepro`s backpacks.

 Specifications